aaronH45/sentimentAnalysis/index.md

 <div align="center"> Showing how mean cross validation accuracy changes as inverse regularization in logistic regression changes </div>

 ### Results
 We compared the number of correctly classified financial news headlines with the total number of the test set.
-Our model predicted of 33% on the test data using term counts.
-When the headlines were processed with TFIDF, we saw a slight increase in the accuracy to 36%.
+Our model predicted 37% of the test headlines correctly.
+When the headlines were processed with TFIDF, we saw a slight decrease in the accuracy to 36%.
 Below we charted the 25 most positivley and negativley influential words for each sentiment.
 <p align="center"><b>Most influential neutral words</b></p>
 <div align="center"><img src="./visualizations/neutral.png" alt="neutral words"/></div>
 <p align="center"><b>Most influential negative words</b></p>